mjfrigaard/sharing-your-work/manuscript/06chapter.md

     toc: yes
 ```

-*Save* this file under the name `index.Rmd` after making the changes.

 The settings displayed above are some of the ways we can customize our `.Rmd` files.
 Read more about the html documents [here in the Rmarkdown guide](https://bookdown.org/yihui/rmarkdown/html-document.html).

+*Save* and *Knit* this new file, and rename the output `index.html`.

 Notice the changes to the files in the **Git** pane.
-Follow the previous steps for adding and committing the file (don't push the changes yet!)
+Follow the previous steps for adding and committing the file (but don't push the changes yet!)

-#### 2) Pull the changes from Github (before pushing)
+#### Pulling the changes from Github (before pushing)

-We made a few changes to the repository on Github when we set up the Github pages.
+Remember that Git is used for tracking *all* changes to our files.
+Well, we made a few changes to the repository on Github when we set up our Github pages website.
 Specifically, we added a `_config.yml` file.

-We need to make sure the local repository has the same files as the `remote` repository on Github, and we can do this by clicking on the *Pull* button (it's right next to the *Push* button) in the upper right corner of the review changes window.
+We need to make sure our RStudio.Cloud Git repository has the same files as our `remote` repository on Github.
+We can do this by clicking on the *Pull* button (it's right next to the *Push* button) in the upper right corner of the review changes window. *Pull* means, *"pull the file changes into my local repo."*

 ![](images/06-git-pull-button.png)